Z1A1/Z1A1/README.md

 - 👋 Hi, I’m @kevizacharias
 - I'm React native developer
 - 👀 I’m interested in machine learning and data analytics
-- 📫 How to reach me mail me keevzack@gmail.com
+- 📫  Mail me keevzack@gmail.com

 <!---
 Z1A1/Z1A1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.